mucsi96/nightwatch-cucumber/README.md

 <a name"7.0.0"></a>
 ## New Release 7.0.0 (2016-12-31)

 Please note that a lot of new syntax changes are inroduced.
-For all changes please read the ([readme](https://github.com/mucsi96/nightwatch-cucumber/compare/v6.1.1...v7.0.1#diff-04c6e90faac2675aa89e2176d2eec7d8 )).
+For all changes please read the ([readme diff](https://github.com/mucsi96/nightwatch-cucumber/compare/v6.1.1...v7.0.1#diff-04c6e90faac2675aa89e2176d2eec7d8 )).

 #### Breaking Changes